 Sue founded Christmas for Kids in 2009 and is thrilled with the charity's expansion into Embracing Arts.

 Claire graduated from the Liverpool Institute of Performing Arts (LIPA).
-She is an actor, singer, freelance drama facilitator and one of the founding members of Christmas For Kids.
+She is an actor, singer, freelance drama facilitator and one of the founding members of Embracing Arts.
 She has toured theatres all over the UK, and has performed in the West End and New York.

-Katie trained at the Liverpool Institute for Performing Arts.
+Katie trained as an actress at the Liverpool Institute for Performing Arts.

-She has worked in Theatre, Film and television for over 15 years, appearing in West End Plays and Musicals, The London Film Festival and Prime Time Sunday nights on ITV.
-She currently spends most of her acting time in the studio recording radio dramas for audiences in the USA.
+She worked for 20 years, appearing in West End Plays and Musicals, Rep Theatres around the UK, Radio Drama for the BBC and abroad, The London Film Festival and Prime Time Sunday nights on ITV.
+She still enjoys the occasional acting job within the Corporate, Medical or Events sectors.

 Katie is so proud to be an integral part of the Embracing Arts team!

 Social Media Co-ordinator

 Matthew first joined Christmas for Kids back in 2017, after graduating from the Italia Conti Academy of Theatre Arts.
 His first tour for C4K was with our production 'Benson’s Christmas Letter'.
 He loved the job so much that he has been involved in several Christmas for Kids productions since!

 Matthew’s roles have continued to adapt over the years, as our charity has expanded.
 From performer to choreographer, and most recently to social-media co-ordinator!
 He is currently studying Makaton to explore how this language can make our shows that more accessible to all, as well as continuing to be our media manager for all things Embracing Arts and Christmas for Kids.